Exchangeability type properties of asset prices: Swap-invariance for L evy models

-In the risk-neutral case this condition means that $a_{j(n+1)}=a_{i(n+1)}$, so in the non-weighted risk-neutral case only the first condition of Theorem~\ref{th:inv-div-gen-quant-inv} is imposed.
+Under a risk-neutral assumption this condition means that $\sum_{k=1}^{n+1}(a_{jk}-a_{ik})v_k=0$, so in the non-weighted risk-neutral setting only the first condition of Corollary~\ref{cor:non-weighted} is imposed.

 In particular, \emph{each bivariate} risk-neutral log-normal distribution is (non-weighted) swap-invariant, no matter what volatilities of the assets and correlation are.
-In the non-weighted risk-neutral case with $n=3$ and $i=1$, $j=2$ the only condition is
+In the non-weighted risk-neutral setting with $n=3$ and $i=1$, $j=2$ the only condition is